IBM/hyperprotect/README.md

 7. For dm-crypt keys:

-    - Enable the keyprotect-luks systemd service
+    - Enable the hpcs-for-luks systemd service

-			systemctl enable keyprotect-luks
+			systemctl enable hpcs-for-luks

-    - Generate a random wrapped key and store it in the /var/lib/keyprotect-luks/logon directory
+    - Generate a random wrapped key and store it in the /var/lib/hpcs-for-luks/logon directory

-			keyprotect-luks wrap --gen > /var/lib/keyprotect-luks/logon/dmcrypt:key1
+			hpcs-for-luks wrap --gen > /var/lib/hpcs-for-luks/logon/dmcrypt:key1

     - After creating wrapped keys, populate the kernel keyring by either

 			shutdown -r now

-      so that the keyprotect-luks systemd service will populate it or
+      so that the hpcs-for-luks systemd service will populate it or

-			keyprotect-luks process
+			hpcs-for-luks process

       to populate it immediately.